Fancy Lala: Internationalization

 Fancy Lala was licensed by Bandai Entertainment for English release in 2001, and dubbed at Blue Water Studios.
 The series has been released on DVD, but is only distributed in region 1 outside Japan.

+Tubi added the series to its streaming platform in July 2017, initially with Japanese audio and English subtitles.
+Some time later at an unspecified date, the English dub was added to the platform.
+As of June 2026, both the subbed and dubbed versions are locked to the 50 United States and Canada.